Parcels-code/Parcels/docs/user_guide/examples/explanation_performance.md

 ## Option 2: use cached zarr files

-**Works well for: large Datasets (more than a few GB) and particles distributed over a small part of the domain**
+**Best for: large Datasets (more than a few GB) and particles distributed over a small part of the domain**

 If your Dataset is too large to fit into memory, but your particles are only distributed over a small part of the domain, it could be efficient to use cached zarr files.
 This can be done by using the (experimental) `zarr.CacheStore` in combination with the `parcels.open_raw_zarr()` function.
 This will make Parcels only load the chunks that are needed for the particles, and cache these chunks in memory for future use.